Hamdard University

 Hamdard University (جامعہَ ہمدرد) is a private research university with campuses in Karachi and Islamabad, Pakistan.
-It was founded in 1991 by the renowned philanthropist Hakim Said of the Hamdard Foundation.
-It is one of the first and oldest private institutions of higher education in Pakistan, and is the largest private research university in Karachi, with a campus area of over 350 acres.
+It was founded in 1991 by the philanthropist Hakim Said of the Hamdard Foundation.
+It is one of the first and oldest private institutions of higher education in Pakistan, and also is the largest private research university in Karachi, with a campus area of over 350 acres.

 Hamdard University's central library Bait-ul-Hikmah is one of the largest research libraries in South Asia with a collection of over half a million books, some of them dating back to the 17th century.
 The university includes eight faculties, nine research institutes, three teaching hospitals, and three affiliated engineering institutes.
-There are more than 15,000 alumni of Hamdard University employed in organisations in Pakistan and worldwide.

 Recognition

 Major programs of Hamdard University are accredited by and offered in collaboration with bodies such as the Higher Education Commission (HEC), Pakistan Engineering Council (PEC), Pakistan Medical and Dental Council (PMDC), Pakistan Bar Council (PBC), National Telecommunication Corporation (NTC), and the Pakistan Pharmacy Council (PCP).